 Whether owning your own ISBNs is worthwhile or necessary is a subject of some debate in the indie author community.
-Many choose to publish without them but ALLi, the Alliance of Independent Authors, recommends that authors should use their own ISBNs and use them in the manner recommended by their territory's book sales monitoring agency.
-In this week’s #AskALLi Ultimate Guide, the AskALLi team from the answers your questions about ISBNs for authors.
-We hear from Eleanor Pigg, registration services manager for Nielsen, the ISBN vendor in the UK.
-And US-based author Karen Myers makes a passionate case for authors owning our own.
+Many choose to publish without but ALLi, the Alliance of Independent Authors, recommends that authors should use their own ISBNs and use them in the manner recommended by their territory's book sales monitoring agency.
+In this week’s Ultimate Guide, the #AskALLi team answers your questions about ISBNs for authors; we hear from Eleanor Pigg, registration services manager for Nielsen, the ISBN vendor in the UK; and US-based author Karen Myers makes a passionate case for authors owning our own ISBNs.

 ISBN stands for International Standard Book Number, and is a unique numeric identifier attached to a book.
 The purpose of the ISBN is to establish and identify one title or edition of a title from one specific publisher.

 Each ISBN is unique to that edition of a book, enabling tracking and marketing of books by booksellers, libraries, universities, wholesalers and distributors.

 There are over 160 ISBN agencies worldwide, each appointed as the exclusive agent responsible for assigning ISBNs to publishers in their country or geographic territory.
-In some countries, for example Canada and France, they are issued free to publishers and authors.
+In some countries, for example Canada and France, they are issued free.
 In others, such as the UK and US, they are run by private companies: Neilsen and Bowker, respectively.

 Amazon also runs its own book number system within its online store, the Amazon Standard Identification Number (ASIN).
 Unlike an ASIN, an ISBN can be purchased by the author and used on any retailer.
 Amazon also, like other retailers such as Ingram, Smashwords and BookBaby, purchase ISBNs to issue to authors.